kakduman/flock-market/README.md

 - increased focus on economy for hard-economy servers
 - increased competitiveness (as part of prior point)
 - significantly easier for players to find a buyer/seller for resources, lowers barrier to economy entry

+withdrawing, depositing, checking balance mostly complete (want to add a prohibited-items.yml and a way for admins to create new listable items, but the core functionality is there)

+next step is to implement /create_listing, /remove_listing, /buy, /sell then API then GUI then config w/ price floors, ceilings, prohibited items then try to see how I can work with keeping the /bal economy instead of using a separate market economy?